HOW TO BECOME A CALM PARENT

 Embrace The Insanity Of Children

 I still fight with this every single day.
-I act like my kids should be quiet and not spill shit or make a huge mess.
+I act like my kids should be quiet and not spill stuff or make a huge mess.
 And why?
 Why do I do this to myself.

 Having children is complete insanity.
 It’s repetition (of questions and actions and thoughts), it’s chaos, it’s beautiful, it’s LIFE.